 API Security Tools | Cloud Access Security Brokers

 Recently, when I spoke to Sorell Slaymaker, we agreed to the fact that every technology has its own time and place.
 Often a specific product set is forcefully molded to perform all tasks.
-Obviously, this carries along its own problems.
+Obviously, this carries along with its own problems.
 For example no matter how modified the Next-Gen firewall is, it is unable to provide total security.

-As you know, that’s why we need other products, such as, a proxy or a cloud access security broker (CASB) to work alongside the Next-Gen firewall to complete the full picture.
+As you know, that’s why we need other products, such as a proxy or a cloud access security broker (CASB) to work alongside the Next-Gen firewall to complete the full picture.
 Rationally, one size does not fit all when it comes to security.

 Introducing API security tools

 An application programming interface (API) is a standard way of exchanging data between systems, typically over an HTTP/S connection.
 An API call is a predefined way of obtaining access to specific types of information kept in the data fields.

 However, with the acceleration of API communication in the digital world, API security marks a key moment as the data is literally being passed everywhere.
 The rapid growth of API communication has resulted in many teams being unprepared.

 Although, there is an ease in performing the API integrations along with that comes the challenging part of ensuring proper authentication, authorization, and accounting (AAA).
 When you initiate an API, there is a potential to open up calls to over 200 data fields.
 Certain external partner may need access to some, while others may require access to all.